Fer-Matheus/CoMEHT-back/README.md

-# Commitinder
+# comeht

-Commitinder is a duel arena where you evaluate commit messages for each code change (diff).
+comeht is a duel arena where you evaluate commit messages for each code change (diff).
 The goal is to select the commit message that best describes the change.

 ## Technologies
 - **Golang**